Birth Mother Brunch

 Saturday, May 8th 2021 10:00am – 12:00pm

 In 1990 a group of birth mothers in Seattle, WA wanted to remember and honor the decision they made to place their children for adoption.
 They created what is now known as Birth Mother’s Day, a day in which birth mothers are honored and recognized for their courageous and loving adoption decisions.
 Birth Mother’s Day is nationally recognized on the Saturday before Mother’s Day.

 After hosting our Annual Birth Mother Dinner for 18 years we decided it was time for a change.
 In 2019 we hosted a Birth Mother Brunch on Birth Mother’s Day itself!
 Along with a new day and time, we were also at a new location: Grace Church in Eden Prairie.

-If you have never attended our Birth Mother Event before, we encourage you to consider attending our brunch in May 2020.
+If you have never attended our Birth Mother Event before, we encourage you to consider attending our brunch on May 8, 2021.
 This is a wonderful way to connect with other birth mothers and to share about your adoption journey with people who really understand, because they chose adoption, too!

 Birth mothers are welcome to attend no matter which agency they placed through.
 All birth mothers attend free of charge and are encouraged to bring a guest.
 Each guest is kindly asked to pay $10 at the door in the form of cash or check.

 The doors will open at 9:30am and we will begin right at 10:00am.
 Registration is now closed.
 Contact Rebecca at 612-746-5670 or firstname.lastname@example.org with questions or for more information.

 In order to follow the Stay Safe MN guidelines, we request that all who attend the Birth Mother Brunch wear a mask throughout the event.
 Attendees may remove their mask while eating and drinking but are kindly asked to keep them on at all other times as able.
 If you do not have a mask, one will be provided for you.
 Hand sanitizer will be provided at each table.